This website is best viewed in a browser that supports web standards.

 The Governor's Award for Excellence in Education is presented annually to an outstanding faculty member from each of Missouri's four-year higher education institutions.
 Recipients are selected based on several criteria: effective teaching, effective advising, service to the university community, commitment to high standards of excellence, and success in nurturing student achievement.
 Northwest's winner is announced in the fall and receives the award at a reception in Jefferson City the following spring.

-The 2013 recipient of the Governor's Award for Excellence in Teaching is Dr. Joe Kreizinger, associate professor of theatre.
-The nomination letter below highlights Dr. Kreizinger's exemplary work on behalf of students and Northwest:
+The 2014 recipient of the Governor's Award for Excellence in Teaching is Dr. Rick Toomey, associate professor of chemistry.
+The nomination letter below highlights Dr. Toomey's exemplary work on behalf of students and Northwest: